 Highlights & Basics

-- The anatomic variant that poses the highest risk of volvulus is a narrow midgut mesenteric base accompanied by lack of retroperitoneal midgut fixation.
+- For those with intestinal malrotation, the anatomic variant that poses the highest risk of volvulus is a narrow midgut mesenteric base accompanied by lack of retroperitoneal midgut fixation.
 This variant cannot be reliably determined from any radiologic studies.

 - Malrotation predisposes patients to a risk of midgut volvulus.